angular/angular/aio/content/guide/glossary.md

 The [Angular CLI](#cli) uses schematics to generate and modify [Angular projects](#project) and parts of projects.

 * Angular provides a set of schematics for use with the CLI.
 See the [Angular CLI command reference](cli).
 The [`ng add`](cli/add) command runs schematics as part of adding a library to your project.
-The [`ng generate`](cli/generate) command runs schematics to create apps, libraries, and Angular code constructs.
+The [`ng generate`](cli/generate) command runs schematics to create applications, libraries, and Angular code constructs.

 * [Library](#library) developers can create schematics that enable the Angular CLI to add and update their published libraries, and to generate artifacts the library defines.
 Add these schematics to the npm package that you use to publish and share your library.